Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 There are a number of ways in which you can make the experience more positive, or at least more manageable, for the woman or couple.
 Click on the images below to find out more about what you can do.

-The NBCP sets out some Best Practice Points for delivering difficult news (page 12), as do the UK consensus guidelines for the delivery of unexpected news in obstetric ultrasound: The ASCKS Framework.
+We recommend that anyone delivering potentially difficult news reads the UK consensus guidelines for the delivery of unexpected news in obstetric ultrasound: The ASCKS Framework.

 Disposal of pregnancy remains